-During 2018, upon initial appointment or election to our board of directors, under the Director Compensation Program each non-employee director was automatically granted an option to purchase 30,000 shares of our common stock.
-In addition, each continuing non-employee director who had been serving on our board of directors for at least six months as of the date of any annual meeting of our stockholders who would continue to serve as a non-employee director immediately following such meeting was automatically granted an option to purchase 15,000 shares of our common stock on the date of each annual stockholders meeting.
-Following the periodic assessment of our Director Compensation Program, with analayis and recommendations by Pearl Meyer, in March 2019, our compensation committee recommended, and our board of directors approved a change in the manner in which the number of shares of our common stock subject to the initial appointment stock option grant and the ongoing stock option grant will be determined.
+Following the periodic assessment of our Director Compensation Program in December 2018, with analysis and recommendations by Pearl Meyer, in March 2019, our compensation committee recommended, and our board of directors approved a change in the manner in which the number of shares of our common stock subject to the initial appointment stock option grant and the ongoing stock option grant will be determined.
 Beginning in March 2019, upon initial appointment or election to our board of directors, under the Director Compensation Program each non-employee director will be automatically granted an option to purchase shares of our common stock with a grant date fair value of \$240,000, but with a maximum number of 75,000 shares.
 In addition, each continuing non-employee director who has been serving on our board of directors for at least six months as of the date of any annual meeting of our stockholders and who will continue to serve as a non-employee director immediately following such meeting is automatically granted an option to purchase shares of our common stock with a grant date fair value of \$120,000, but with a maximum number of 50,000 shares.
-Each initial nonemployee director stock option vests with respect to 1/36th of the shares on each monthly anniversary of the grant date, subject to the non-employee director's continued service on our board of directors through such date.
-Each annual stock option granted to our non-employee directors, vests with respect to 1/12th of the shares on each monthly anniversary of the grant date, subject to acceleration in full immediately prior to the next annual stockholders meeting, subject to the nonemployee director's continued service on our board of directors through such date.
+Each initial non-employee director stock option vests with respect to 1/36th of the shares on each monthly anniversary of the grant date, subject to the non-employee director's continued service on our board of directors through such date.
+Each annual stock option granted to our non-employee directors, vests with respect to 1/12th of the shares on each monthly anniversary of the grant date, subject to acceleration in full immediately prior to the next annual stockholders meeting, subject to the non-employee director's continued service on our board of directors through such date.
 The Director Compensation Program also provides that upon a "Change in Control" of Ardelyx (as defined in our equity incentive plan), all outstanding equity awards granted under an equity incentive plan maintained by Ardelyx that are held by a non-employee director will become fully vested and/or exercisable.

-During 2018, each of our non-employee directors, other than Dr. Lundberg, was granted an annual option to purchase 15,000 shares of our common stock in June 2018 pursuant to the Director Compensation Program.
-Dr. Lundberg was appointed to our board of directors in March 2018, at which time he was granted an option to purchase 30,000 shares of our common stock.
+During 2019, each of our non-employee directors, other than Dr. Block, was granted an annual option to purchase 50,000 shares of our common stock in June 2019 pursuant to the Director Compensation Program.
+Dr. Block was appointed to our board of directors in March 2019, at which time he was granted an option to purchase 75,000 shares of our common stock.
+Ms. Cadoret-Manier was appointed to our board of directors in March 2020, at which time she was granted an option to purchase 65,890 shares of our common stock.

-2018 Director Compensation Table
+2019 Director Compensation Table

-The following table sets forth information for the year ended December 31, 2018 regarding the compensation awarded to, earned by or paid to our non-employee directors.
-Geoffrey A. Block, M.D. was not appointed to our board of directors until March 2019, so Dr. Block is not included in the table below.
+The following table sets forth information for the year ended December 31, 2019 regarding the compensation awarded to, earned by or paid to our non-employee directors.
+Because Ms. Cadoret-Manier was appointed to our board of directors in March 2020, and did not receive any compensation during the year ended December 31, 2019, she is omitted from the table below.

-Fees Earned

-Name or Paid in Cash (\$) Option Awards (1) (\$) All Other Compensation (\$) Total (\$)

-William Bertrand, Jr. 50,000 (2) 43,209 93,209

-Annalisa Jenkins, MBBS, FRCP 54,000 (2) 43,209 97,209

-Jan Lundberg, Ph.D.
-59,375 (2)(3) 118,128 177,503

-David Mott 84,000 (2) 43,209 127,209

-Gordon Ringold, Ph.D.
-48,000 43,209 91,209

-Richard Rodgers 67,500 (2) 43,209 110,709
+Name Fees Earned or Paid in Cash (\$) Option Awards (1) (\$) All Other Compensation (\$) Total (\$) Robert Bazemore 47,500 94,485 141,985 William Bertrand, Jr. 50,000 (2) 94,485 144,485 Geoffrey A. Block, M.D.
+55,000 175,508 230,508 Annalisa Jenkins, MBBS, FRCP(3) 55,000 (2) 94,485 149,485 Jan Lundberg, Ph.D.
+47,500 (2) 94,485 141,985 David Mott 90,000 (2) 94,485 184,485 Gordon Ringold, Ph.D.
+50,000 94,485 144,485 Richard Rodgers 67,500 (2) 94,485 161,985

-Robert Bazemore 47,500 43,209 90,709